Shreya-Sikder/Leetcode/README.md

 # LeetCode Solutions

 Welcome to my repository of LeetCode solutions!
-This project contains my solutions to various LeetCode problems, implemented primarily in  C++ and .
+This project contains my solutions to various LeetCode problems, implemented primarily in  C++,sql .
 Each solution is developed by me, with some inspiration and guidance from YouTube tutorials, to ensure clarity and efficiency while helping others understand the approach.

 ## About